CloudBoost/docker/README.md

 ## CloudBoost Architecture

-CloudBoost runs on MongoDB, ElasticSearch and Redis.
+CloudBoost runs on MongoDB, and Redis.
 You're responsible for managing the uptime, backups of your data in each of these databases.
 If you want a managed solution, Please check out CloudBoost.io

 ## Contribute